ElinaFF/PICO/installation.md

 8. Launch the Web interface `python main.py`

-### Installation on WSL (Windows Subsystem for Linux)
+## Installation on WSL (Windows Subsystem for Linux)
 It is the same steps as the manual installation, but executed on the WSL terminal.
 You can try to use the beta version launcher explained below, but you may encounter a problem with the PATH variable.
-We haven't found a solution yet appart from proceeding with the Manual installation.
+We haven't found a solution yet apart from proceeding with the Manual installation.